trepel/snowdrop-examples/sportsclub/README.md

 For building & running the application:
 --------------------------------------

-1. **Execute a Maven build from the root folder of the example**
+**1) Execute a Maven build from the root folder of the example**

         mvn clean package

- - JMS integration can be included in the build or not through the messaging profile.

- - Running the application on platforms which do not contain the messaging component (such as the web profile) requires disabling the messaging profile as follows:
+JMS integration can be included in the build or not through the messaging profile.
+Running the application on platforms which do not contain the messaging component (such as the web profile) requires disabling the messaging profile as follows:

         mvn clean package "-P!messaging"

-2. **Configure JBoss AS**
+**2) Configure JBoss AS**

    a.
 Add the JMS destination definition in the messaging subsystem